ROAD-Waymo: A Large-Scale Action Awareness Dataset for Autonomous Driving: Dataset

 \subsection{Style of annotation}

-Similarly to the \road dataset~\cite{singh2022road}, three types of labels are used: \textit{i) agents}, e.g., cars, cyclists or pedestrians; \textit{ii) actions}, e.g., moving, turning or crossing; and \textit{iii) locations}, i.e., junction, incoming-lane or pavement.
-A complete list of all three types of labels is provided in the supplementary material.
-All of them are labelled from the ego vehicle (\textit{i.e.} AV) point of view - as captured from the (front) camera installed upon the vehicle.
+Similarly to the \road dataset~\citep{singh2022road}, three types of labels are used: \textit{i) agents}, \eg cars, cyclists or pedestrians; \textit{ii) actions}, \eg moving, turning or crossing; and \textit{iii) locations}, \eg junction, incoming-lane or pavement.
+A complete list of all three types of labels is provided in Appendix A.1 Labels, Table 1.
+All of the images are recorded from the (front) camera installed upon the vehicle and they are labelled from the ego-vehicle (\ie AV) point of view (\eg we indicate with ``Incoming lane'' the lane with incoming vehicle from the point of view of the ego vehicle).
 In \roadwaymo we provide annotation for 12 agent classes, 30 action classes and 16 location classes.
 Different combinations of classes from these three label types yield a considerable number of \textit{road events}.
 For instance, the road event ``\textit{Car is Moving in Vehicle lane}", is composed of a triplet containing an agent (Car) performing an action (Moving) in a location (Vehicle-lane).
-A single agent may perform multiple actions, \eg ``\textit{a car may be indicating left while turning left}" and be associated with multiple locations.
+A single agent may perform multiple actions, \eg ``\textit{a car is indicating left while turning left}" and be associated with multiple locations, \eg ``\textit{a pedestrian is on the left pavement and at the bus stop}''.